Area: Cultural Dance

 Jeanette is Assistant Professor of Dance at Brigham Young University (BYU).
-She currently serves as Artistic Director of the BYU International Folk Dance Ensemble (IFDE) and BYU’s annual large scale Christmas Around the World concert.
-Additional Artistic Director assignments have included Traditionz World Dance Outreach Ensemble and director of BYU’s annual Children’s Folk Dance Camp.
-Jeanette has taught in the University setting since 1995 as an adjunct faculty and since 2011 as a full-time faculty with an emphasis in world dance.
-She currently serves as the World Area Administrator.
+She currently serves as Artistic Director of the BYU International Folk Dance Ensemble (IFDE) and BYU’s annual large-scale Christmas Around the World concert.
+Additional Artistic Director assignments have included Traditionz Cultural Dance Outreach Ensemble and director of BYU’s annual Children’s Folk Dance Camp.
+Jeanette has taught in the university setting since 1995 as an adjunct faculty and since 2011 as a full-time faculty with an emphasis in cultural dance.
+She currently serves as the Cultural Dance Area Administrator.

 Invitations to perform and teach nationally have included collaboration with Hungarian Connection Gala in Del Rio, Texas, and with IFDE in Virginia, Texas, Oregon, Washington, Idaho, California, Wisconsin, Illinois, Arizona, Colorado, Wyoming, Nevada, Montana, and Utah.
 International IFDE performing and teaching invitations include China, Belgium, Denmark, France, Thailand, Cambodia, and Vietnam.
 Academic professional presentations and master class teaching has included the Council for Traditional Dance World Congress in Russia, 2-week residency in Tianjing, China, National Folk Organization conferences, and Utah Dance Education Organization conference in Ogden, Utah.